JohannesBuchner/fastXSF/README.rst

 To start, have a look at simple.py, which demonstrates:

 * loading a spectrum
-* loading a ATable.
-Download it from: https://github.com/JohannesBuchner/xars/blob/master/doc/uxclumpy.rst
+* loading a ATable (download the table from `the xars models page <https://github.com/JohannesBuchner/xars/blob/master/doc/README.rst>`_)
 * setting up a XSPEC model
 * passing the model through the ARF and RMF
 * adding a background model